 Founding Director and Therapist

-Cheryl Aguilar, LICSW, LCSW-C, is a licensed clinical social worker, with nearly two-decade experience in the public and private sectors.
-She is the founding director and lead therapist at Hope Center for Wellness, a Washington, DC based multicultural behavioral health practice focused on holistic healing.
+Cheryl Aguilar is a licensed independent clinical social worker with over two decades experience in the public and private sectors.
+She is the founder and therapist at Hope Center for Wellness, a multicultural mental health practice focused on holistic healing.

 In addition to serving as one of Hope Center’s therapists, she supervises a team of therapists and trainers, and leads the vision for programs design.